 Asia stocks fall as delta variant worries take center stage

-Asian stock markets fell Friday as worries surrounding the spread of the delta variant again took center stage.
+Asian stock markets were mostly lower Friday as worries surrounding the spread of the delta variant again took center stage.

 Traders are watching mounting infections around the world, including in New Zealand, which is in lockdown after reporting its first outbreak in six months.